Matthew Mitcham: Personal life

-Mitcham was born in Brisbane but lives and trains in Sydney.
-He publicly came out as gay in 2008 to the Sydney Morning Herald when they were profiling Olympic hopefuls.
+Mitcham publicly came out as gay in 2008 to the Sydney Morning Herald when they were profiling Olympic hopefuls.
 During the 2008 Beijing Olympics, he was also featured on the cover of the international gay publication The Advocate in August 2008 and March 2009, as well as the cover of Australian gay publication DNA.
-Mitcham's then boyfriend, Lachlan Fletcher, attended the 2008 Summer Olympics as a spectator.
+Mitcham's then-boyfriend, Lachlan Fletcher, attended the 2008 Summer Olympics as a spectator.
 His trip was sponsored by a grant from Johnson & Johnson's Athlete Family Support Program.

 Mitcham gained media coverage in Australia as reporters thought he was the first Australian to compete at the Olympic Games as an openly gay man at the time of his competition.
 However, Craig Rogerson, the Australian diver, had publicly announced he was gay before the 1996 Summer Olympics, as had Mathew Helm, the Australian diver who won the silver medal at the 2004 Summer Olympics in the men's 10m platform.
 Other notable gay Australian Olympians include Ji Wallace, who competed at the 2000 Summer Olympics and won a silver medal in the inaugural trampoline event; however, he came out after the Games, as well as Daniel Kowalski and Ian Thorpe.

 Prior to his 10m platform win, Outsports.com reported Mitcham to be one of only ten openly gay athletes competing in the 2008 Beijing Olympics.

 Mitcham has said when asked to comment on his coming out: "I don’t see sexuality as influencing my beliefs or opinions or perceptions of anybody, whether they’re gay, straight, bi, trans, experimental, I don’t care.
 I see it as a very uninfluential factor in people."
 Mitcham has said that after the Beijing Olympics, he received many letters from gay teenagers, "and that was really nice, really humbling".

 In 2009 and 2010, Mitcham was selected by readers of samesame.com.au as one of the 25 most influential gay Australians.

-On 3 June 2019, he announced his engagement to his British boyfriend Luke Rutherford after being together for seven months, and they married on 22 February 2020.
+On 3 June 2019, he announced his engagement to his British boyfriend Luke Rutherford.
+The couple married in February 2020.
+In 2024 Mitcham announced that they would be divorcing after four years of marriage.

-As of October 2021, he lives in London, UK, and is friends with Tom Daley.
+As of October 2021, Mitcham lives in London, England, and is friends with Tom Daley.